Compare Pet Insurance in New Zealand

 Pet insurance is worth considering if:

-• You couldn't easily afford $3,000-$8,000 emergency vet bill: This is what major surgery or serious illness typically costs.
+• You couldn't easily afford a large unexpected emergency vet bill: Major surgery or serious illness can run into thousands of dollars.

 • Your pet is young and healthy: Insuring before conditions develop ensures coverage.
 Pre-existing conditions are always excluded.